Is Honey Locust A Hardwood? (How hard is Honey Locust?)

 Yes, Honey Locust is harder than Oak.
 Both Red Oak and White Oak are softer than Honey Locust.

 But in reality, Honey Locust is almost the same hard as Oakwood.
-However, Oakwood can easily replace with Honey Locust apart from its poor availability.
+However, Oakwood can easily be replaced with Honey Locust apart from its poor availability.

 According to the Janka hardness values, Honey Locust and Oak hardness is as follows,